learn-co-curriculum/phrg-rspec-intro/README.md

 * Am I coding only what is necessary for my test?
 * Does my test enforce expectations that must stay intact?

-Many developers have the mind set that simply having any tests is a step in the right direction.
-This is wishful thinking.
-A poorly written can be slow, and brittle, and it might not verify what it says it will.
-The best way to learn what is the right test and how to wright them is to start trying it.

-Use examples of you've seen in the past, and the guidance of your fellow Power developers as you continue to learn.
+Many developers have the mind set that simply having any tests in their project is a step in the right direction.
+This can be wishful thinking.
+A poorly written test suite may be slow, and/or brittle, and it might not verify what it says it will.
+The best way to learn about testing is to jump in and start creating your own spec files.
+Use examples you've seen in the past, and the guidance of your fellow Power developers as you continue to learn.